 Federal crimes can occur completely on land belonging to the State of Illinois or to an individual property owner.
 As long as the focus of the crime pertains to matters in which the federal government has an interest, the crime can fall under federal jurisdiction.

-The double jeopardy clause in the U.S. Constitution prohibits more than one prosecution or punishment for the same crime — but only by the same sovereign entity.
+The double jeopardy clause of the U.S. Constitution prohibits more than one prosecution or punishment for the same crime — but only by the same sovereign entity.
 Double jeopardy does not preclude a defendant being charged by both the state and the federal government for the same crime.
-However, prosecution by both the state and federal government is uncommon.
+However, prosecution by both the state and the federal government is uncommon.

 If you are charged with a federal crime, it’s important to understand that the federal government has significant resources at its disposal to build a case against you.
 Attorney Michael J. Petro has built a long track record of successful defense against federal charges for his clients.

 For defendants who are charged through federal channels, working with a highly experienced federal criminal defense lawyer is imperative for ensuring that you get the best possible outcome.
 In many ways, federal criminal trials vary significantly from those at the state level, including the fact that federal judges receive lifetime appointments from the President of the United States.

 In addition, federal crimes are investigated by officers in several different U.S. agencies, including the DEA and FBI.
 If you are charged under Illinois law, on the other hand, the investigation is conducted by local law enforcement officers or agents of the state.

 As with state crimes, penalties can vary greatly for federal offenses.
 Federal sentencing guidelines exist, and most federal judges do follow them.
 However, the law allows federal judges significant leeway in sentencing defendants.
 Judges can consider factors like a prior criminal record in issuing a sentence.

 Individuals convicted of federal crimes serve time in federal rather than state prisons if incarceration is part of the sentence.